quadrant-newmedia/jsform/README.md

 ## Duplicate Submission Blocking

 When a form is submitted, we add a `block-submissions` attribute to the form.
 Whenever this attribute is present, we will not allow further submissions.
+You _may_ want to use this attribute as a selector to style the form differently, or to block user input via javascript.

 This attribute is set at the very beiggning of the submission process, before any of our events are fired.
 You may remove this attribute in any of your event listeners if you wish to allow further submissions.